awgrover/Every-for-arduino/README.md

 ## Every::Pattern: a sequence of intervals.

-Easier than stringing together a series of Timers.
+Easier than stringing together a series of Every::Timers.
 Repeats the sequence.

 See `examples/blink`.